 Many pro-legalization activists say that legalizing weed will result in a fresh stream of tax revenues for hard up states.
 This might be true, at least initially.
 Soon people will realize that serious potheads will start growing their own.
 Who will tax all those private stashes?
 Soon enough, most pot consumption in states where weed is legal might be supplied primarily by home growers.
 In the meantime, addiction to harder drugs will continue to increase.
 A recent study also shows marijuana users will need to read a book on how to make your hair grow faster (or read a website) if they smoke for too long.
 Studies show baldness can be a serious issue when consuming drugs for too long.
 Will the pro-legalization crowd own up to this?
 Weed also helps to suppress appetite, which helps to lose weight.

 Am I being alarmist?
 I don’t think so.
 According to a recent TIME magazine report, a recent study on America’s young male youth is quite fearful of the future of a generation of young men raised on a steady diet of easily accessible online porn and countless hours of video games.
 According to the study, this sensory overload is actually ‘rewiring’ the brains of America’s male youth and it doesn’t bode well for the future.
 Also, our youth is becoming more obese every year (in fact, our population as a whole).
-Instead of having to discipline to look up some information (which can be done on the internet easily by using Google, I found this decent WLZine article within seconds) they do not have the discipline or will to better themselves.
+Instead of having to discipline to look up some information they do not have the discipline or will to better themselves.
 It’s a real problem, and we need to address this as a society before it goes worse and worse.
 When I booked a cycling holiday in holland last year people called me crazy for doing so.
 Not because of visiting Holland but because I went on the bike.
 It’s crazy.